 Many PCI requirements, including 12 and 10, require action when there is a significant change in your environment.
 However, how do you know when changes have occurred?

-At some companies with a massive amount of endpoints, thousands of changes can occur on a daily basis.
+At some companies with a massive number of endpoints, thousands of changes can occur daily.
 This is another area of information security where the right technology is crucial.
 However, your data security policy also needs to include a precise, compliant definition of environmental change and appropriate response.

 10. No Screening of New Hires

-PCI requires the screening of new hires for criminal background and other risk factors to reduce internal threats.
-In a recent survey of subject matter experts, Digital Guardian cited a failure to understand the risks of insiders as one of the biggest mistakes companies can make.
+To reduce internal threats, PCI requires the screening of new hires for criminal background and other risk factors.
+With 76% of breaches involving the human element, failure to understand the risks of insiders is one of the biggest mistakes companies can make.

 For more insight, check out Can File Integrity Monitoring Catch Internal Threats?